 KHRC may also approve non-capital items that are necessary for the physical integrity of the property if the operating account is low but the reserve account is flush.
-Any request to use the Replacement for Reserve Account should be made using State Form #4 and directed to the Director of Asset Management, KHRC, 611 S. Kansas Avenue, Ste.
-300, Topeka, KS 66603 via Procorem.
+Any request to use the Replacement for Reserve Account should be made using State Form 4 and submitted via Procorem.
 Requests should come directly from the owner unless the owner gives authority to their agent to act on their behalf.